Technologies that are transforming both teaching and learning, in schools, universities or online.

 Employment & skills

-Technology that is changing ways into work, and work itself, as well as initiatives to improve people’s skills and access to talent.
+Technology that is changing ways into work, and work itself, as well as initiatives that increase people’s skills and access to talent.

-Technology that is improving healthcare knowledge and treatment, as well as people’s ability to lead healthier and happier lives.
+Technology that enhances healthcare knowledge and treatment, as well as people’s abilities to lead healthier and happier lives.

-Digital initiatives that improve urban places and spaces, making them better places to live, work and play.
+Digital initiatives that enhance places and spaces, making them better places to live, work and play.

-Products and projects that make business, government or non-profits more effective and better, happier places to work.
+Products and projects that help business, government and non-profits to become more effective and happier, healthier places to work.